Inside the Farmhouse

 Downstairs

-Cruck Hall (aka Music Room) Plenty of relaxing room to appreciate the Eavestaff piano and the hi-fi which controls from the dining room.
+Cruck Hall (aka Music Room) Plenty of relaxing room to appreciate the Eavestaff piano and the multi room speaker system which controls the 4 sets of speakers for dining room, lounge, kitchen and hall.
+Also the hall shows off the 1490 cruck construction. significantly mentioned in Nicholas Pevsner’s book of historic Welsh houses.

-Lavatories (aka Loos, toilets) There are six of these littered around the house so even those of you operating on the shortest fuse should seldom be caught out.
+Lavatories (aka Loos, toilets) There are six of these littered around the house so even those of you operating on the shortest fuse should seldom be caught out!

 Outside